rzfeeser/ansible-custom-modules-nasa-api/README.md

 Like most tech nerds, it's always been a dream to work for NASA, so in lieu of actually working for NASA, I did the next best thing and began writing custom Ansible modules around the NASA APIs available on https://api.nasa.gov

-So far (5) custom Ansible modules have been created:
+So far (6) custom Ansible modules have been created:

   - nasa_apod
   - nasa_earth
   - nasa_neow
   - nasa_eonet_event
   - nasa_genelab
+  - nasa_mars_weather

 Most of these custom modules require a *very* popular Python library called **requests** installed on the hosts they execute on in order to function.
 Additionally, the nasa_neow module requires the **pyyaml** library to perform the JSON to YAML conversion.
 See the **Getting Started** section for more help with installing these libraries.